Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 While limited in most respects, the Shrike received a number of upgrades over its lifetime, lasting in service from the mid-60s in Vietnam, until just after the Gulf War, through better engines and additional seeker updates for later SAM systems.
-The Shrike was put into use by two foreign users- the Israeli Air Force, who also modified it for a ground-launched version, and through clandestine means with the RAF during the Falklands War.
+The Shrike was put into use by two foreign users - the Israeli Air Force, who also modified it for a ground-launched version, and through clandestine means with the RAF during the Falklands War.

-The AGM-45 Shrike has three distinct launch modes, all of which are described in the AGM-45 Mode section.

 ## Variants